Managing Virtual Machines

-By default, inactive sessions (with no keyboard or mouse activity) are ended after 30 minutes.
+By default, inactive sessions (with no keyboard or mouse activity) are ended after 60 minutes.
 Active sessions are ended after 8 hours.
-Extended Compute enables users to leave processes running > 8 hours.
+These timeouts do not apply on Extended Compute servers.
+Users may leave processes running > 8 hours.

 This short guide will show you step by step how to:

 Using your preferred web browser, navigate your Apporto instance (eg. “mycollege.apporto.com”) and log in using your Admin credentials.
 Faculty may also access VMs if their role has permissions.